ldcas-uc3m/TFG/doc/architecture.md

     - `read_int` - `call N RA`: Reads the value of a `NUM` and saves it to the register `RA`.
     - `read_char` - `call N RA`: Reads the value of an ascii character and saves it as a `NUM` to the register `RA`.
     - `exit` - `call N`: <!-- TODO -->
-The definition of the _opcodes_ is defined in the architecture definition file.:
+The definition of the _opcodes_ is defined in the architecture definition file.

 The inmediate symbols implemented are:
 - `NUM`: Integer numbers